1.00 Category 1-A Credits or 1.00 AMA PRA Category 1 Credit(s)™

 This course is free for ACOFP members and $40 for non-members.
 Member discount will be taken at check out.
-This course is a live webinar on March 1, 2023.
-If you cannot make the live webinar the recording will be made available to you on-demand the following day.
+This course is a recording of the live webinar on March 1, 2023.

 The 2023 Standards of Care in Diabetes includes all of the American Diabetes Association’s (ADA) current clinical practice recommendations and is intended to provide clinicians, patients, researchers, payers, and others with the components of diabetes care, general treatment goals, and tools to evaluate the quality of care.
 The recommendations are based on an extensive review of the clinical diabetes literature, supplemented with input from ADA staff and the medical community at large.
 The Standards of Care in Diabetes is updated annually, or more frequently online if new evidence or regulatory changes merit immediate incorporation and is published in Diabetes Care.
 Join this session to hear first-hand updates to the 2023 Standards of Care guidelines from Drs.
 Robert Gabbay and Jay Shubrook.